arduino/docs-content/content/tutorials/generic/cloud-business-voucher-redeem/cloud-business-voucher-redeem.md

 ## Overview

-In this tutorial, you will learn how to activate a trial-period subscription plan for the Arduino Cloud for Business, included with select PRO products.
+In this tutorial, you will learn how to activate a trial-period subscription plan for the Arduino Cloud for Business.

 We will guide you through leveraging this offer to optimize your projects using cutting-edge technology, facilitating secure and efficient management with the Arduino Cloud for Business.